-Each baby has a unique way of communicating their needs to their mother.
+Babies have a unique way of communicating their needs to their mother.
 When they’re hungry, most babies have a general way of communicating it.
+However, differentiating between your baby’s different cries, to know if he is sleepy, hungry, or unwell, might take some time to get used to.
 Here’s how you can figure out certain infant hunger cues and address them.

 Early Hunger Cues